UPDATE: June 2015

-Bright balloons formed an archway welcoming all into the new center during the grand opening.
+Bright balloons formed an archway that welcomed all into the new center for the grand opening.

 There was drumming and dancing, and school children, who put on a play about the dangers of e-waste.

-The team – Blacksmith Institute/Pure Earth and local partners Green Advocacy Ghana (GreenAd) and the Greater Accra Scrap Dealers Association (GASDA) – was there along with local VIPS and stakeholders including the Deputy Minister of the Environment, the Director of the EPA, and representatives from the World Bank, UNDP, GIZ, GRATIS Institute, ProLink, the National Youth Authority, the Ministry of Energy, the national Ghana electric company, the Customs Department, and EcoBank.
+The team – Pure Earth and local partners Green Advocacy Ghana (GreenAd) and the Greater Accra Scrap Dealers Association (GASDA) – was there along with local VIPS and stakeholders, including the Deputy Minister of the Environment, the Director of the EPA, and representatives from the World Bank, UNDP, GIZ, GRATIS Institute, ProLink, the National Youth Authority, the Ministry of Energy, the national Ghana electric company, the Customs Department, and EcoBank.

 The recycling facility went up in much the same way as the sign that announced its opening – it was a collaborative effort.

 “It was amazing to see so many of our supporters and stakeholders coming together for the opening,” said Yaw.